Woman accused of killing woman for unborn baby goes on trial

 Taylor Rene Parker has pleaded not guilty to capital murder and kidnapping in the October 2020 deaths of 21-year-old Regan Michelle Simmons-Hancock and the daughter who died after being cut from her mother’s womb.
 Authorities say Simmons-Hancock was stabbed and cut more than 100 times and had her skull crushed with a hammer in her New Boston, Texas, home before a scalpel was used to remove her unborn baby.
 She is also charged with non-capital murder in connection with the baby’s death.

+“How did we get here?”
+Crisp asked the jury.
+“How did it get this far?
+She is an actress, an actress of the highest order.
+The lies and fraud go on and on; the layers of fraud are staggering.
+You are going to have to understand the fraud to understand what happened on Oct.
+9. This started months and months ahead of time until it passed the point of no return, and it ended up in homicide.”

-Leaving the victim’s three-year-old daughter alone with her dying mother, Parker then drove with the baby in her lap when a state trooper stopped the car and sent the child to a hospital in nearby Idabel, Oklahoma.
+Leaving the victim’s 3-year-old daughter alone with her dying mother, Parker then drove with the baby in her lap when a state trooper stopped the car and sent the child to a hospital in nearby Idabel, Oklahoma, authorities say.
 The child later died.

 Witnesses said Parker, who could not conceive after a hysterectomy, had offered $100,000 for a surrogate mother and told her boyfriend that she would have an induced delivery the day of the killing.